 Many of his poems and stories have been included in various anthologies including An Anthology of Contemporary Love Poems, The Dance of Peacock, Poets' Paradise, The Feline Muse, The Fancy Realm and The Poetic Bliss among others.
-He has three books tiled Investigative Poetry & Other Poems (ISBN-13: 978-1499755718), One Night Stand (ASIN: B00KJMUAMC), and Learn Markdown to his credit.
+He has three books tiled Investigative Poetry & Other Poems (ISBN-13: 978-1499755718), One Night Stand (ASIN: B00KJMUAMC), Learn Markdown and Key to Happiness to his credit.
 See his Google Scholar Profile.

 Dr. Sushma Gandhi Devayani, Ph D., is the former Professor-cum-Chairperson & Dean, Media Studies, Departments of Communication Management & Technology (DCMT); Guru Jambheshwar University of Science & Technology, Hisar (Haryana) and Former Senior Fellow, ICSSR, New Delhi.